-If Oryx Petroleum becomes subject to litigation it could materially impact its business.
+If Oryx Petroleum becomes subject to arbitration or litigation it could materially impact its business.

-From time to time, Oryx Petroleum may become subject to litigation arising out of its operations.
+From time to time, Oryx Petroleum may become subject to arbitration or litigation arising out of its operations.
 Companies in the oil and gas industry, as with all industries, may be subject to legal claims, both with and without merit, from time to time.
-The Corporation cannot preclude that such litigation may be brought against the Corporation in the future.
+The Corporation cannot preclude that such arbitration or litigation may be brought against the Corporation in the future.
 Defence and settlement costs can be substantial, even with respect to claims that have no merit.
-While Oryx Petroleum assesses the merits of each lawsuit and defends itself accordingly, it may be required to incur significant expenses or devote significant resources to defending itself against such litigation.
-Damages claimed under such litigation may be material or may be indeterminate, and due to the inherent uncertainty of the litigation process, there can be no assurance that the resolution of any particular legal proceeding will not have a Material Adverse Effect.
-Oryx Petroleum's business may be materially and adversely affected if Oryx Petroleum and/or its employees or agents are found not to have met the appropriate standard of care or not exercised their discretion or authority in a prudent or appropriate manner in accordance with accepted standards.
+While Oryx Petroleum assesses the merits of each proceeding and defends itself accordingly, it may be required to incur significant expenses or devote significant resources to defending itself against such actions.
+Damages claimed under such arbitration or litigation may be material or may be indeterminate, and due to the inherent uncertainty of the proceedings, there can be no assurance that the resolution of any particular legal proceeding will not have a Material Adverse Effect.
+Likewise, the Corporation may incur substantial costs involved with itself initiating proceedings.
+Those costs may include, at the discretion of the applicable court or arbitration tribunal, contribution towards the costs incurred by other parties to the proceedings.
+The Corporation may also expose itself to counter-claims by other parties to the proceedings.

+Oryx Petroleum's business may be materially and adversely affected if Oryx Petroleum and/or its employees or agents are found to have breached contractual obligations, not to have met the appropriate standard of care or not exercised their discretion or authority in a prudent or appropriate manner in accordance with accepted standards.
 In addition, the adverse publicity surrounding any such claims may have a Material Adverse Effect.